mritunjaysharma394/vowpal-wiki/Loss-functions.md

 4. \(\tau\)-Quantile loss
 \[\ell(p,y)=\tau(p-y)\mathbb{I}(y<p) +(1-\tau)(y-p)\mathbb{I}(y \geq p) \]

 To select a loss function in VW see the [[Command line arguments]] guide.
+The Logistic and Hinge loss are for binary classification only, and thus all samples must have class "-1" or "1".